TV Tropes Needs Your Help

 - Batman: In Batman Bratty Half-Pint Damian Wayne starts out with almost little to no respect for anyone besides Batman and Talia Al Ghul.
 His anger leads to him nearly killing Tim Drake to replace him as Batman's sidekick.
 He's still a little bit of an angry Jerk Ass, not even showing his grandparents respect on the anniversary of their deaths, but he's a lot better.

 - Spider-Man: In the comics, he has a symbiote suit that turns him into a total angry Jerkass.
 Being that it's his Super-Powered Evil Side and Spider-Man's a hero, it doesn't last and he goes back to being the Nice Guy that he usually is.
+It should be noted that it is only in recent adaptations that the symbiote suit does that.
+In the original story it had no effect on his personality aside from taking him for joyrides when he was asleep, and he wore it for quite some time.
+The Clothes Make the Maniac portrayal started with the 1994 animated series as a means of introducing the suit and quickly moving on to Venom.

 - The armor that Darkhawk uses comes with the side-effect of increasing his temper, and he has to struggle to control it even under the best of conditions.
 It later turns out it's due to incompatibility, since the armor wasn't designed for humans.